I am an experienced Notary Public and can help with all your needs.

 Apostilles and Authentication

 The Dept. of Foreign Affairs (DFAT) keeps a copy of each Notary’s signature on file so it can be checked by DFAT.
 Some countries will not accept a document certified or witnessed by a Notary unless DFAT further certifies that the signature of the Notary is genuine, which is basically what an Apostille involves.
 Sebastian can obtain this for you or advise you how to apply, and tell you whether the country involved requires an Apostille or Authentication (the latter mainly apply to China and the Middle East).
-DFAT currently charges $92.00 for an Apostille or an Authentication for each document.
+DFAT currently charges $92.00 for an Apostille or an Authentication for each document or multiple documents if they are stapled together.

 In a few cases, documents also have to be stamped by the embassy of the overseas country.
 If so, the usual order is: 1.
 Notary signs.
 2. Apostille from DFAT.
 3. Embassy.
 I suggest you phone the embassy involved to check their requirements in such cases.

 I have Certified Docs for Countries all over the world!